kimamovic21/udemy-reactjs-testing-course-johnsmilga/04-mock-service-worker/README.md

 ## Form Tests

-And once we have a working application, let's work on our tests.
+- And once we have a working application, let's work on our tests.
-If you did not build the project from scratch, please get a hold of the `02-front-end` folder and run:
+- If you did not build the project from scratch, please get a hold of the `02-front-end` folder and run:

 - `npm install` to install dependencies
 - `npm run server` to start the JSON Server
 - `npm run dev` to start the React application

-Also, this is a good opportunity to practice your current knowledge.
-Below you can find a list of steps that you can follow to create the tests for all three components.
-Form, List and Item.
-If you are interested in such challenge, pause the video and give it a try.
+- Also, this is a good opportunity to practice your current knowledge.
+- Below you can find a list of steps that you can follow to create the tests for all three components: Form, List and Item.
+- If you are interested in such challenge, pause the video and give it a try.

 - create `src/__tests__/Form.test.tsx` file